About Loma Linda University General Education

 As a Seventh-day Adventist health sciences institution, Loma Linda University seeks to exemplify a life of service and sensitivity beyond the requirements of academic excellence within a professional discipline.
 With its rich spiritual heritage, the University places special emphasis on educating its students for a life of service in a global community.

 Loma Linda has a variety of General Education (GE) courses to choose from.
-Courses prepare perspective and current students for program prerequisites & corequisites, baccalaureate degree education requirements (GE), elective coursework, and more.
+Courses prepare prospective and current students for program prerequisites & corequisites, baccalaureate degree education requirements (GE), elective coursework, and more.

-General Education Courses are organized or grouped into five categories called Domains.
-Loma Linda University requires all students graduating with a baccalaureate degree to complete a minimum of 68 quarter units of general education across the five domains.
+General Education Courses are organized or grouped into six categories called Domains.
+Loma Linda University requires all students graduating with a baccalaureate degree to complete a minimum of 55 quarter units of general education across the five domains.
 Additional information about General Education

-Domain 2: Scientific Inquiry and Analysis (24-32 quarter units)
+Domain 3: Scientific Inquiry and Quantitative Reasoning (12 quarter units)

 Why General Education at Loma Linda?